 Milton A. DeJesus is a native of Puerto Rico, a Vietnam era Navy veteran who attended Macalester College and the University of Minnesota law school.
-Milton pursued double majors in Psychology and Political science in college and both his advisors in Psychology and Political Science encouraged him pursue law as a career.
+DeJesus pursued double majors in Psychology and Political science in college and both his advisors in Psychology and Political Science encouraged him pursue law as a career.
 The prodding of his mentor Professor G. Theodore Mitau, who was a WWII refugee who fled from Nazi Germany, determined the career choice.
-Miltontrained in trial advocacy at the Hastings College of the Law in San Francisco, earning the U. S. Supreme Court Justice, retired, Tom C. Clark Memorial Scholarship in 1977.
+DeJesus trained in trial advocacy at the Hastings College of the Law in San Francisco, earning the U. S. Supreme Court Justice, retired, Tom C. Clark Memorial Scholarship in 1977.
 He joined a small law firm in St. Paul where he trained in immigration law under the tutelage of one of the lions in immigration law and the Minneapolis Legal Aid Society before relocating to Little Rock, Arkansas.

 He has extensive federal litigation experience with several acquittals in criminal cases and a substantial award against the U.S. Bureau of Prisons in a Federal Torts Claims Act case.
 He is proficient and experienced in criminal and civil litigation.